The best way to compress images for Websites

 Optimizing images isn't just about size; it's also about helping search engines understand what your images are and making your site accessible.

-In Squarespace, you can add alt text in the image block settings.
+• In Squarespace, you can add alt text in the image block settings if you want to do this manually… OR….

 Why This All Matters (Even Before You Launch)